elrnv/softy/README.md

 There are two installation scripts available: `install_min.sh` and `install_all.sh`.
 Installing HDK plugins written in Rust that use other C++ libraries like MKL or TBB may conflict with Houdini's libraries.
 For this reasons `install_min.sh` is there to install only the necessary plugin and command-line tool to create and run simulations.
 If one wants to only run the included examples, simply install `softy-eval` and run the included configuration files, see the corresponding [`README.md`](softy-eval/README.md) for instructions.

+Going forward you need the Rust toolchain and Houdini installed.

 Most of the code included here is written in Rust, so you will need to have the Rust toolchain installed.
 Check [rust-lang.org](https://www.rust-lang.org/learn/get-started) for specific instructions.
 It is typical and recommended to install the `rustup` tool and then use it to install `cargo`.

 Next, install the [`cargo-hdk`](https://crates.io/cargo-hdk) tool with